Uzbek Soviet Socialist Republic: History

 In 1924, the borders of political units in Central Asia were changed along ethnic lines determined by Vladimir Lenin's Commissar for Nationalities, Joseph Stalin.
-The Turkestan ASSR, the Bukharan People's Soviet Republic, and the Khorezm People's Soviet Republic were abolished and their territories were divided into eventually five separate Soviet Socialist Republics, one of which was the Uzbek Socialist Soviet Republic, created on 27 October 1924.
+The Turkestan ASSR, the Bukharan People's Soviet Republic, and the Khorezm People's Soviet Republic were abolished and their territories were eventually divided into five separate Soviet Socialist Republics, one of which was the Uzbek Socialist Soviet Republic, created on 27 October 1924.
 The next year Uzbekistan became one of the republics of the Union of Soviet Socialist Republics (Soviet Union).
 In 1928, the collectivization of land into state farms was initiated, which lasted until the late 1930s.

 Uzbekistan included the Tajik ASSR until 1929, when the Tajik ASSR was upgraded to an equal status.
 In 1930, the Uzbek SSR capital was relocated from Samarkand to Tashkent, which remained the capital since.
 In 1936, Uzbekistan was enlarged with the addition of the Karakalpak ASSR taken from the Kazakh SSR in the last stages of the national delimitation in the Soviet Union.
 That same year in December, it was renamed to the Uzbek Soviet Socialist Republic.
 Further bits and pieces of territory were transferred several times between Kazakhstan and Uzbekistan after World War II.

 In 1937–38, during the Great Purge, a number of alleged nationalists were executed, including Faizullah Khojaev, the first prime minister.

 During World War II, many industries were relocated to Uzbekistan from vulnerable locations in western regions of the USSR to keep them safe.
 Large numbers of Russians, Ukrainians and other nationalities accompanied the factories, altering the demographics of the republic.
 The demographics situation was further aggravated by Stalin's forced deportation of some ethnic groups suspected of collaboration with the Axis powers (including Nazi Germany) from other parts of the Soviet Union to Uzbekistan.
 This included large numbers of ethnic Koreans, Crimean Tatars, and Chechens.